SteveHHuang/9618/theory 咒语collection/paper3/Programming.md

 ## Explain why the properties are private.[2] w18 41 Q5a
 	- To restrict direct access to the property to the class
 	- To make the program easier to debug
-	- To ensure data going in is valid
+	- To ensure data going in is valid// To prevent accidental changes